Igloczek/theme-hyva-alpaca/README.md

 Have in mind it's just proof of concept.

-# Resoning
+# Reasoning
 Hyva is clearly the best thing that happen to Magento 2 developers.
 Period.

 But I'm not a Magento developer in understanding of the most people and companies, I don't give a damn about PHP, I don't write modules, I'm not a fan of XML layouts and probably few other things that might be considered as typical Magento development.

-I like my big `node_modules`, I like my bundlers, I like my linters, I like when JS code is in JS files, I like when my tools are written in a language I understands.
+I like my big `node_modules`, I like my bundlers, I like my linters, I like when JS code is in JS files, I like when my tools are written in a language I understand.
 I know, in medieval times they would burn me alive 😂

 In my opinion, Hyva is built for people that identify as Magento developers, and that's great, but it implies, that's not for me.